top of page

 The Emperor was regarded as the "Son of Heaven" and the ultimate ruler of the land.
 He lived a life of absolute power, surrounded by a complex court system and many advisors, yet remained isolated from the outside world.
 According to Chinese cosmology, he was the link between heaven & earth and the palace was constructed in alignment with the ancient principles of Feng Shui and the Zeiwei Star, which was believed to be the centre of the heavens and the Emperor's celestial abode in the afterlife.

-Over 3000 Eunuchs served the Emperor and their "treasured parts" were displayed in jars as proof of their devotion to the usurper King
+Over 3000 eunuchs served the Emperor, displaying their “treasured parts” in jars to prove devotion to the Usurper King

 Favourite concubines of the Emperor were handed a blood red square of exquisite silk.
 This signified they were "the chosen ones", picked to demonstrate their eternal fidelity by following Yongle to his grave